drmendel/simple_calendar/README.md

 ## How to install Simple Calendar on Linux:

 ### Easy method
-1. Create a local repository and give it a name, such as SimpleCalendar.
-2. Download the executable file (SimpleCalendar.exe) to the SimpleCalendar directory.
-3. Try to run the executable file.
-4. If needed, allow the executable file to run on your machine.

-### Alternative method
 1. Clone the repository to your machine.
 2. Compile the source code with GCC.
 3. Run the program.